-Please make sure you arrive into Port Elizabeth International Airport (PLZ) on Monday.
+Please make sure you arrive into Port Elizabeth International Airport (PLZ) on the selected Monday start date.

 Day 1 (Monday) – Arrival

-Your flight into Port Elizabeth should arrive between 09:00 – 14:30 if possible.
-Our taxi leaves Port Elizabeth at the latest at 15:00 on a Monday (or when the last volunteer between 12:00 and 13:00 lands), which means a 17:00 arrival time at the reserve at the latest (it is about a two hour road journey from the airport to the reserve).
-If you cannot find a flight that lands before 14:30 and miss this cut-off time, you will need to arrange accommodation for yourself in Port Elizabeth for the night and we will arrange that you get collected from your accommodation on the Tuesday morning.
+Your flight into Port Elizabeth should arrive between 09:00 – 15:30 if possible.
+Our taxi leaves Port Elizabeth at the latest at 16:00 on a Monday (or when the last volunteer lands if before), which means a 15:30 arrival time at the reserve at the latest (it is about a 90 minute road journey from the airport to the reserve).
+If you cannot find a flight that lands before 15:30 and miss this cut-off time, you will need to arrange accommodation for yourself in Port Elizabeth for the night on the Sunday the day before and then meet the transfer team at the airport on the Monday.

-Working hours on the reserve are generally speaking Monday to Friday 08:00am to 5.00pm with an hour or two for lunch (please note working hours are dependent on weather and nature of activity).
+Working hours on the reserve are generally speaking Monday to Friday 08:00am to 5.00pm split into a morning and afternoon session with an hour or two for lunch (please note working hours are dependent on weather and nature of activity).
 The evenings and weekends are at leisure.

 The activities for the rest of the week are extremely varied so no two days will be the same.
 It’s not all work and no play as the programme is designed to provide a physical and fun experience every day.

 It is up to you how you spend your weekends.
 You are more than welcome to stay at the reserve, but note no volunteering activities are scheduled across the weekend.